SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/OtherEdit.md

 **Precise Rotation**

 1. In an editable layer, select one or more objects.
-2. Click on "Object Operation" > "Rotation", and "Rotation Settings" dialog box is shown.
+2. Click "Object Operations" tab > "Object Editing" gallery > "Object Operations" group > "Rotation" and the "Rotation Settings" dialog box is shown.
 3. The rotation center shows its (X, Y) coordinates.
 The default rotation center is the anchor on the upper left corner of the bounding box of the geometric object.
 Users can reset the rotation center by modifying the (X, Y) coordinates.
 4. Entering a positive angle value rotates the objects counterclockwise, whereas entering a negative angle value rotates the objects clockwise.
 5. Click OK to rotate.